 This research brief was prepared from information complied by Insecurity Insight, Physicians for Human Rights, and the Center for Public Health and Human Rights, Johns Hopkins Bloomberg School of Public Health based on open source data.

-The original version was published on April 20, 2021, and can be accessed here.
+This is an update to the original data published on April 20, 2021.
+That can be accessed here.

 Recent Developments Since Last Report

 COVID-19 and violence against or obstruction of health care

 - Since February, COVID-19 response measures in Myanmar have been impacted by violence or obstruction by military forces more than 15 times.
 Most incidents were reported in Yangon.
 Incidents also took place in Bago, Chin, Kachin, Kayin, Mandalay, and Sagaing.